oopsmonk/documentation/getting-started/1.5/first-steps/hello-world.md

 In this tutorial, you'll connect to a node that's run by the IOTA Foundation in the Devnet: A development network.

-## Send a transaction to the node
+## Send a message to the node

-In this step, you create a zero-value transaction that contains a "Hello world" message and send it to your connected node to attach to the Tangle.
+In this step, you create a zero-value message that contains a "Hello world" message and send it to your connected node to attach to the Tangle.

 1. Require the library and connect to a node